TEK5420 – Norway’s Energy Transitions: Policy Directions and Challenges

 If you are not already enrolled as a student at UiO, please see our information about?admission requirements and procedures for international applicants.

 The course is limited to 30 students.
-Students admitted to the programme Renewable Energy Systems (master's two years) have priority.
+Students admitted to the programme Renewable Energy Systems (master) have priority.

 The course is intended for all students at master's level and does not require previous courses within social sciences.
 It builds on and expands on knowledge and skills similar to that obtained through the bachelor’s degree program in Mathematics, Natural Sciences, Engineering.